airtonix/vue-localize/README.md

 yourdomain.com/ru/contacts
 ```

 Transitions between routes e.g. ```yourdomain.com/en/about``` and ```yourdomain.com/ru/about``` (when switching languages via language selector) will reuse the same component.
-So if you have any data at the page (in the component binded to the current route), and the switching to another language, data will not be affected despite the fact that the route has been actually changed.
+So if you have any data on the page (in the component bound to the current route), and the switching to another language, data will not be affected despite the fact that the route has been actually changed.
 VueLocalize simply performs reactive translation of all the phrases at the page.

 ##### Excluding leading language part from routes paths for default language
 Note that it's easy to exclude leading language part from routes for default language if needed.